 With Southwest’s flexible change and cancelation, Southwest is an ideal airline if you aren’t 100% sure of your plans.
 With Southwest, you can get a credit or your points back if the flight goes down in price.
 You can also change or cancel your flight for absolutely no fee.
 No other airline comes even close to offering these same flexible benefits.

-If you are looking for the easiest possible way to earn the pass, applying for one of the three Southwest credit cards is the perfect solution.
-Just know that you’ll only have the pass for the year, instead of up to 24 months.
-However, that can easily be solved by combining it with the business credit card.
+If you are looking for the easiest possible way to earn the pass, applying for the Southwest credit cards is the perfect solution.

 Learn more about Southwest…